 2A.
-Preserve Existing Homeowner & Rental Hsg Units: The City had a goal to assist 5 LMI households with the NPP housing rehab loan program, however only 1 LMI household was assisted.
-There were 4 other applicants who were denied for various reasons, however there are another 4 in various stages of service.
-The City anticipates this goal to be met in the upcoming program year.
+Preserve Existing Homeowner & Rental Hsg Units: The City had a goal to assist 5 LMI households with the NPP housing rehab loan program, however only 2 LMI household was assisted.
+The City will continue to identify residents in need of this assistance and work to achieve this annual goal.

-- 2B.
-Provide Code Enforcement in LMI Neighborhoods: There was a goal to assist 5000 residents in LMI areas with code enforcement activities, and the City exceeded this goal with activities that benefit 59395 in low/mod areas. - 2C.
-Provide for Homeownership Assistance: This goal is a long-term goal in the 5-Year Consolidated Plan, and there were no goals for this in the first year 2020 Annual Action Plan. - 3A.
-Provide Supportive Services for Special Needs: There was a goal to assist 22000 special needs persons, and the City funded programs that assisted 14753 special needs persons.
-Unfortunately, this goal wasn't met however the City understood subrecipients took extra steps to provide precautions for clients during the pandemic.
-Also, some activities were delayed or did not start in the program year. - 3B.
-Provide Vital Services for LMI Households: There was a goal to assist 22000 LMI persons, however the City only reported 806 assisted.
-Unfortunately, some of the activities that would have met the goal were not completed or beneficiary data was not recorded in time. - 4A.
-Provide for Small Business Assistance: This goal is a long-term goal in the 5-Year Consolidated Plan, and there were no goals for this in the first year 2020 Annual Action Plan.
-Instead the City will focus on repaying the Section 108 loan. - 4B.
-Planned Repayment of Section 108 Loan: The City made a loan repayment of \$101,133.75 in PY 2020.
+2B.
+Provide Code Enforcement in LMI Neighborhoods: There was a goal to assist 5000 residents in LMI areas with code enforcement activities, and the City exceeded this goal with activities that benefit 59395 in low/mod areas.

+2C.
+Provide for Homeownership Assistance: This goal is a long-term goal in the 5-Year Consolidated Plan, and there were no goals for this in the PY 2021 AAP.

+3A.
+Provide Supportive Services for Special Needs: There was a goal to assist 22000 special needs persons, and the City funded programs that assisted 1,037 special needs persons.
+The City may revise this goal estimate in the future.

+3B.
+Provide Vital Services for LMI Households: There was a goal to assist 22000 LMI persons, and the City served 63,350 LMI persons.
+This was achieved through food programs which benefitted residents citywide and through the various programs such as youth, health and employment services.

+4A.
+Provide for Small Business Assistance: This goal is a long-term goal in the 5-Year Consolidated Plan.
+With CDBG-CV funds, the City continued to 39 small businesses negatively affected by COVID-19.

+4B.
+Planned Repayment of Section 108 Loan: The City made a loan repayment of \$99,255 in PY 2021.
 This Section 108 loan repayment to HUD was for the demolition and environmental remediation of the former Insilco Factory H building site.